-Non-profit, non-governmental victim services programs and tribal organizations are EXEMPT from the match requirement.
+Non-profit, non-governmental victim services programs and tribal organizations are exempt from the match requirement.

 In-kind contributions represent a project's non-cash outlay.
 An example would be an in-kind contribution of volunteer hours.
-Cash Match may be applied from local, state, public, or private funds that have a binding commitment to the project.
+Cash match may be applied from local, state, public, or private funds that have a binding commitment to the project.
 Federal funds are not allowable as match.
 Once funds are committed to match, they cannot be used for match in other areas.
 All match on grants must be verifiable in program/agency records and provided for in the approved budget; not included as part of cost sharing on another project; must be necessary and reasonable for efficient accomplishment of project objectives; allowable costs; non-federal dollars; in compliance with all federal and state guidelines; and of an appropriate percentage.
 In other words, if the activity being proposed as match could not be directly funded as part of the application budget, it cannot be used as match.

 Volunteer services used as in-kind match are allowable.
 VOCA projects must have at least one volunteer providing assistance to the project regardless of the kind of match used.
 Volunteer services may be professional or technical services, consultants, skilled, or unskilled labor assisting on the project.
 The rate is \$25 an hour for all direct or on-call service volunteer hours.
 Records must be maintained documenting all service delivery, with verifying signatures of both the volunteer and the person who supervises them.
+All individual volunteer logs must be maintained at the agency and only cumulative logs are entered into the AGO Grants Portal.

-Note: Any non-compliance with volunteer hours match documentation (either submitted with the request for payment or as individual volunteer log support documentation kept as documented backup for cumulative log), will result in the agency being required to provide cash match.
+Note: Any agency found to be non-compliant with the documentation requirements for volunteer hours used as match (either failing to submit cumulative logs with requests for payment or failing to retain individual logs at their agencies) will be required to provide cash match.